 How to get proof for onward travel?

-Did you know, some countries require the proof of onward travel?
-Meaning, when entering the country you need to show proof that you are leaving the country again before your visa expires.
+Some countries require proof of onward travel.
+Meaning when entering said countries, you’ll need to show proof that you are leaving it before your visa expires.

-A proof of onward travel can be a flight ticket, train ticket or bus ticket.
-The most reliable way to prove onward travel is having a flight ticket.
+Proof of onward travel can be a flight, train, or bus ticket, as long as it is out of the country.
+The most reliable way to prove onward travel is a flight ticket.

 The problem?
-As a real backpacker, you do not always have an outbound flight yet, or even know where you’ll be heading next.
+As a backpacker, you probably prefer to keep your travel dates flexible; chances are you don’t even know where you’ll be heading next.

-Therefore, check if you require an outbound flight and get your official ticket only for $12 on Onward Ticket.
+We recommend always checking if you require an outbound flight and getting your official ticket (only for $12) on Onward Ticket.

-We wrote a detailed guide and review of Onward Ticket and why you need it.
+We wrote a detailed guide and review of Onward Ticket and why we think it’s probably the best option out there.

-Find below our video for you.
-It shows the easy steps to get your proof of onward travel.
+The video below is our tutorial on how to use it.
+It shows easy steps to get proof of onward travel.

 Travel Insurance

-We have used World Nomads on our travels around South East Asia and Europe.
+We are currently using HeyMondo Travel Insurance on our travels around South East Asia and Europe.

-We are currently using Safetywing as well as Iati Seguros and World Nomads.
-Here is our review of Safetywing, compared with World Nomads.
+We are currently using Safetywing as well as Iati Seguros and Heymondo.
+We wrote two guides about our insurance when traveling:

-Since we travel with a bit of gear and planned to do some activities like skydiving, motorbiking, diving and such, a travel insurance simply makes sense.
+Since we travel with a bit of gear and typically plan to do activities like skydiving, motorbiking, and diving, having travel insurance is a must for us.

 Our travel insurance really depends on where we travel and what we do.
-While Safetywing is cheaper, World Nomads covers more destinations and activities.
-For instance, for Cuba we had to show a travel insurance.
-Safetywing does not cover Cuba, but World Nomads does.
+While Safetywing is cheaper, HeyMondo covers more destinations and activities.
+For instance, for Cuba, we had to show valid travel insurance to enter the country.

-Therefore, pay attention.
-We know, it is not the most entertaining topic, but seriously get an insurance.
+Always do your research!
+We know that this isn’t the most entertaining topic but seriously, get insurance.
 If something goes wrong, you will be incredibly grateful.

 Hostel Bookings